A live, interactive workshop to help animal welfare professionals + volunteers tap into Moments of Empathic Delight as a sustainable resource!

 Katya Lidsky

-Katya is a certified breathwork facilitator, creative grief coach and wellness educator who helps animal people access balance, resilience, and joy through guided tools and community.
+Katya is a certified breathwork facilitator, creative grief coach, and wellness educator who helps animal people access balance, resilience, and joy through guided tools and community.
+She is the founder of The Thriving Volunteer community.

 Together, Jessica and Katya combine laughter, storytelling, and experiential practices that help these ideas land not just intellectually but in your heart and body.